arefins-Lab/Enterprise-Inter-VLAN-Routing-DHCP-Automation/README.md

 The goal of this lab was to design a network that segments different departments using VLANs, provides centralised DHCP management, and enables secure inter-VLAN routing and Internet Access (NAT).

 Key Features:
+VLAN Segmentation:
-VLAN Segmentation: Layer 2 isolation for 3 departments (VLAN 10, 20, 30).
+Layer 2 isolation for 3 departments (VLAN 10, 20, 30).
+Router-on-a-Stick (Virtual):
-Router-on-a-Stick (Virtual): Using Hyper-V Synthetic Adapters for routing.
+Using Hyper-V Synthetic Adapters for routing.
+Multi-Scope DHCP:
-Multi-Scope DHCP: Centralized IP distribution with interface binding fix.
+Centralised IP distribution with interface binding fix.
+NAT Implementation:
-NAT Implementation: Providing WAN/Internet access to private subnets.
+Providing WAN/Internet access to private subnets.
+Automation:
-Automation: Full lab deployment via PowerShell.
+Full lab deployment via PowerShell.
 Lab Implementation Steps (Sequence)